Get Better Help

 This is a chatroom for professional developers.
 The admins, moderators, and everyone else in Reactiflux are donating their spare time; nobody's being paid, their suggestions may not be correct, and they may not know the answer.
 Treat them like somebody you don't know who's standing next to you offering help or suggestions.

-Instead of asking their question, newcomers to the chatroom very commonly ask about asking a question in one of a few ways.
+Instead of asking their question, newcomers to the chatroom very commonly ask about asking a question.

-It's very tempting to try to get more attention to your question by @-mentioning one of the high profile (or recently active) members of Reactiflux, but please don't.
-They may not actually be online, they may not be able to help, and they may be in a completely different timezone–nobody likes push notifications at 3am from an impatient stranger.
+It's very tempting to try to get more attention to your question by pinging a member of Reactiflux, but please don't.
+They may not actually be online, they may not be able to help, and they may be in a completely different timezone--nobody likes push notifications at 3am from an impatient stranger.

 It doesn't matter if you can't answer a question in a brief sentence, or if you get pulled away before you can type out further replies.
 If a question isn't clear, ask a clarifying question.
 If you remember something you read that seemed related, send a link.
 A lot of people who are stuck will be fine if you can't provide the solution, they just need another place to look.

 The other people in Reactiflux deserve your respect, so be polite.
 Not "retail employee" polite, but don't fan flamewars, don't feed the trolls, and disengage if you find yourself worked up over a technical dispute.